onejs/one/docs/get-started.md

 }
 ```

-And your web entry at `index.web.jsx`:
+Add your web entry at `index.web.jsx`:

 ```js
 import { createRoot } from 'react-dom/client'